 From any vantage point in the valley, Mount of the Holy Cross towers high above the rest of Eagle County's plentiful peaks, a 14,005 foot pinnacle of rock in the Sawatch range best known for its crucifix of snow plastered to the mountain's northeast face.
 It might be Eagle County's only 14er — a term given to Colorado's 58 peaks over 14,000 feet in elevation — but it's one of Colorado's toughest, a challenging climb for even experienced hikers, with two routes deemed as Class 2 (a difficult hike that requires scrambling over talus and scree as well as some route-finding: the North Ridge — the traditional 12.5-mile route— and Halo Ridge—a 15-mile roundtrip scramble for experts only) and one Class 3 (unroped scrambling climbing over steep and extreme terrain: Cross Couloir — a near-vertical ascent up the snow cross) for anyone attempting to summit.
 The sheer mileage required to summit Holy Cross makes it an ill-advised first ascent for those new to hiking 14ers, but if you have a bit of experience under your belt, are in tremendous physical shape, and are looking for a longer out-and-back to summit, standing atop one of the state's most iconic 14,000 foot peaks is other-worldly, with the Maroon Bells, Mount Massive, and Mount Elbert all visible from the top.

 Mount of the Holy Cross's North Ridge is the traditional route to summit the peak, and by far the most popular option with most hikers.
 Popularity doesn't always equal ease, however.
 The North Ridge still requires hikers to trek 12-miles round trip and conquer 5,600 feet in elevation gain — with a 1,000 foot climb required near the end of the trail to get back to the trailhead.
 The route itself begins by ascending Half Moon Pass, with Notch Mountain, a neighboring 13er, off to the east.
 Once atop the pass, the path descends with Holy Cross and much of the trail visible to the southwest before hikers come to East Cross Creek at the bottom of their descent.
 At this point the trail climbs again — steeply — as it works its way through pines before reaching treeline, where it then opens to a talus field with cairns marking the route.
 The trail continues to scramble through scree and talus as hikers near the North Ridge, with the last 300 feet considered the crux of the climb (the steepest section of scree, with a bit a route-finding needed to navigate the top section).
-Cairns mark the path along the way, although signage was added this summer to help steer hikers in the right direction, and avoid the oft-made mistake of following the fall-line from the summit into the Cross Creek drainage, and a long-cold night awaiting rescue.
+Cairns mark the path along the way, although signage was added during the summer of 2017 to help steer hikers in the right direction, and avoid the oft-made mistake of following the fall-line from the summit into the Cross Creek drainage, and a long-cold night awaiting rescue.
 That's another sobering reminder that Mount of the Holy Cross, a hike that's on the bucket list of Colorado peak baggers, isn't just another walk in the woods.

 - Trailhead: Half Moon Campground via Tigiwon Road (#707)